reedhedges/AriaCoda/README.md

 available target rules.

-Variables an be set in the shell environment or on the command line when running `make`, e.g.:
+Variables an be set in the shell environment or on the command line when running `make`, e.g., `DEBUG` disables some optimizations, and `CXX` overrides the default compiler command:

     make DEBUG=1 CXX=\"ccache c++\"

+`EXTRA_CXXFLAGS` adds additional C++ compilation flags to ARIA's, e.g.:

+    make EXTRA_CXXFLAGS="-mcpu=atom -ffast-math"

+To optimize for a computer with an Intel Atom processor, and math functions in general.

-Run `make help` for description of variables.
+Other variables are available.
+Run `make help` for description of all variables.

 ### Linux